Code-Institute-Submissions/joanavrsilva-rock-paper-scissors-game_FebResub/README.md

 ## Footer
 * The Footer is consistent on all pages.
-* It has social links on the center and each link open in a separate tab in a browser.
+* It has social links on the center.
+* Each link open in a separate tab in a browser.

 ## Home